 Pasta primavera is delicious and flexible.
 Perfect for when you have a variety of vegetables on hand.
 The versatile sauce tastes great with every vegetable.

 My favorite part of gardening is that I have tons of fresh produce ready to eat, and I grew it myself.
-Which is still so cool to me.
-My least favorite part about gardening is that all my vegetables ripen at the same time and since I’m afraid of canning I have to figure out how to eat them before they go bad.
+Which will always be so cool to me.
+My least favorite part about gardening is that so many of my vegetables ripen at the same time and I have to figure out how to eat them before they go bad.

-A somewhat similar but less cool conundrum is when I buy a ton of produce with big plans for cooking, but then I’m feeling like it’s more of a frozen pizza night than a cooking night for three nights in a row.
+A somewhat similar but less cool conundrum is when I buy a ton of produce with big plans for cooking, but then I’m feeling like it’s more of a frozen pizza night than a cooking night.
 As a result, I’m left with tomatoes, zucchini, broccoli, bell peppers, and squash that all look like they’re about to take a turn for the worse.

-The solution is a delicious pasta that’s incredibly easy so that night number four doesn’t also turn into frozen pizza night.
-Just roast up whatever vegetables you have on hand and serve them with this amazingly simple sauce.
+The solution is a delicious pasta that is so incredibly easy I look forward to cooking it no matter how tired I am.
+Just saute up whatever vegetables you have on hand and serve them with this amazingly simple sauce.

 Techniques for perfect Pasta Primavera